 There are several advantages to modeling ray acoustics, including changing media properties and assigning various wall conditions, among others.
 The wall conditions can be complex valued and depend on both frequency and angle of incidence.

 This model analyzes the acoustics of a small concert hall using the Ray Acoustics physics interface.
-The model setup includes a "microphone" to calculate the impulse response, an omnidirectional sound source, wall boundary conditions for specular and diffuse scattering, and the Sound Pressure Level Calculation feature.
+The model setup includes an omnidirectional sound source, wall boundary conditions for specular and diffuse scattering, sound pressure evaluation on a boundary, a Receiver data set, an Impulse Response plot, and an energy decay curve.
 The results are compared to a simple reverberation time estimate.

 This model example illustrates applications of this type that would nominally be built using the following products:Acoustics Module